Cuba–United States relations: Renewed embargo

-On 12 January 2021, the U.S. State Department added Cuba to its list of state sponsors of terrorism.
+In August 2017, American and Canadian diplomats stationed in Havana had experienced unusual physical symptoms ("Havana syndrome") affecting the brain—including hearing loss, dizziness, and nausea.
+American investigators have been unable to identify the cause of these symptoms.
+In September 2017, the U.S. ordered nonessential diplomats and families out of Cuba as a result of these health issues.
+On 12 January 2021, the U.S. State Department re-added Cuba to its list of state sponsors of terrorism.
 Secretary of State Mike Pompeo stated that Cuba harbored several American fugitives, including Assata Shakur, as well as members of the Colombian National Liberation Army and supported the regime of Nicolás Maduro.
 This decision was interpreted as being linked to the support of President Trump by the Cuban-American community during the 2020 U.S. election.